-- Municipalities decide if they create smoke-free public playgrounds and sports facilities such as football pitches, basketball courts and skateparks in public areas in neighbourhoods. - Health Funds for a Smokefree Netherlands (Gezondheidheidsfondsen voor Rookvrij): The Dutch Heart Foundation (Hartstichting), KWF Dutch Cancer Society (KWF) and the Lung Foundation Netherlands (Longfonds) initiated the 'Smokefree Generation movement' at the end of 2015.
+DC Diseas anasify size Municipalities deside if they exects exects free with its playman and B6.
+Please specify also the responsibility of the - Municipalities decide if they create smoke-free public playgrounds and sports facilities such as football pitches, basketball courts and skateparks in entity(ies): public areas in neighbourhoods Health Funds for a Smokefree Netherlands entity(les).
+(Gezondheidheidsfondsen voor Rookvrij): The Dutch Heart Foundation (Hartstichting), KWF Dutch Cancer Society (KWF) and the Lung Foundation Netherlands (Longfonds) initiated the 'Smokefree Generation movement' at the end of 2015.
 The goal is to realize a completely smokefree generation.
 By creating smokefree environments, like schoolyards, playgrounds and sports clubs, children are less tempted to start smoking and passive smoking is prevented.
 Health Funds for a Smokefree Netherlands is committed to increase support for smoke-free environments and activate the general public and relevant organizations.
 Municipalities are important to contribute to the realization of a Smokefree Generation as they play an important role in the implementation of smoke free locations (such as public playgrounds and sports facilities) in public areas.
-Health Funds for a Smokefree Netherlands offer information and tools like a guideline, smokefree signs and communication guidelines for municipalities. - The Association of Netherlands Municipalities (Vereniging van Nederlandse Gemeenten, VNG) represents all municipalities.
+Health Funds for a Smokefree Netherlands offer information and tools like a guideline, smoke- free signs and communication guidelines for municipalities The Association of Netherlands Municipalities (Vereniging van Nederlandse Gemeenten, VNG) represents all municipalities.
 The Association of Netherlands Municipalities facilitates municipalities with the exchange of knowledge and experience regarding the implementation of national and local policies.
-They encourage municipalities to formulate a local or regional approach based on The National Prevention Agreement (see below) \, whereby smokefree policy is included. - GGD GHOR Nederland is the Association of GGD's (Regional Public Health Services) and GHOR- (Regional Medical Emergency Preparedness and Planning) offices in the Netherlands.
-They represent the interests of the 25 GGD's and GHOR offices on national level to stimulate improvements in Public Health and safety and the quality of the Public Health services.
+They encourage municipalities to formulate a local or regional approach based on The National Prevention Agreement (see below) , whereby smoke- free policy is included GGD GHOR Nederland is the Association of GGD's (Regional Public Health Services) and GHOR- (Regional Medical Emergency Preparedness and Planning) offices in the Netherlands.
+They represent the interests of the 25 GGD's and GHOR offices on national level to stimulate improvements in Public Health and safety and the guality of the Public Health services.
 GGD's and GHOR-offices contribute to safeguarding, improving and protecting the health of the Dutch people.
-As requested by the Dutch Ministry of Health, Welfare and Sport, and funded from The National Prevention Agreement\, GGD GHOR Nederland has set up a Smoke-Free Environment Support Programme in 2019.
+As requested by the Dutch Ministry of Health, Welfare and Sport, and funded from The National Prevention Agreement, GGD GHOR Nederland has set up a Smoke-Free Environment Support Programme in 2019.
 As such, GGD's that want to help municipalities with activities to become smoke-free have been able to apply for a subsidy.
 GGD GHOR Nederland supports GGD's during the application process and in the implementation by i.e., sharing knowledge, connecting parties and by being active in national networks.
-An extension for the programme has recently been requested. - Regional Public Health Services (GGD's).
+An extension for the programme has recently been requested Regional Public Health Services (GGD's).
 At present, there are 25 regional public health services in the Netherlands, covering all municipalities.
 Nowadays all of them participate in a Smoke-Free Environment Programme, see below.
-They can encourage and support municipalities to create smokefree play areas like public playgrounds and sports facilities. \The National Prevention Agreement (Nationaal Preventieakkoord, NPA) was signed in 2018 to achieve the ambitions that, by 2040, fewer people will smoke, be overweight or drink problematically.
+They can encourage and support municipalities to create smoke- free play areas like public playgrounds and sports facilities.
+The National Prevention Agreement (Nationaal Preventieakkoord, NPA) was signed in 2018 to achieve the ambitions that, by 2040, fewer people will smoke, be overweight or drink problematically.
 To this end, the central government together with over 70 parties set targets and made agreements.
 One of the targets is: smoke-free playgrounds by 2025, including the smaller public play areas in the municipalities.
 E2.
-How was the practice funded?
+How was the practice External resources-public funded? rundou.